weezel/BandEventNotifier/README.md

 	- API key for Last.fm.

+## Setup
+Create `APIKEYS` file under the repository and fill it in the following way:

+	lastfm username
+	lastfm password
+	lastfm API key
+	lastfm API secret

+Database won't get created automatically, yet, and therefore must be created
+manually:

+	$ sqlite3 bandevents.db

+Now, fetch some data and enjoy!

+	$ ./bandeventnotifier.py fetch

+or to get usage information, just run `./bandeventnotifier.py`.

 # LICENSE
-Software is BSD Licensed, please see `LICENSE` for more info.
+Software is BSD Licensed, please see [LICENSE](LICENSE) for more info.

 ## TODO
 - [X] Fetch listening information from last.fm